oussama95boussaid/Lane_Finding_Project/README.md

 # Radius of curvature

 The whole purpose of detecting a lane is to compute a lane curvature and from it a command to steer the wheel to control the car.

+The radius of curvature of the lane at a particular point is defined as the radius of the approximating circle, which changes as we move along the curve.
+A good tutorial of the radius of curvature can be found <a href="http://www.intmath.com/applications-differentiation/8-radius-curvature.php">here</a> which describes the mathematical formula used to calculate it.

 The radius of curvature is computed at the bottom of the image, point closest to the car.

 This is performed by the function